Moonsong-Labs/storage-hub/pallets/proofs-dealer/README.md

 ## Overview

-The Proofs Dealer pallet is designed for as a very agnostic, unopinionated, highly configurable pallet for sending out challenges to Providers, verifying proof submissions and enforcing punishment for Providers who fail to respond to challenges.
+The Proofs Dealer pallet is designed as a very agnostic, unopinionated, highly configurable pallet for sending out challenges to Providers, verifying proof submissions and enforcing punishment for Providers who fail to respond to challenges.

 This pallet introduces the concept of "Merkle Patricia Forests", which are none other than Merkle Patricia tries, whose leaves are themselves commitments.
 These commitment leaves, can also take the form of a Merkle Patricia trie roots for example, hence the name Merkle Patricia "Forest".
 Each leaf in the Merkle Patricia Forest is considered a commitment to providing service for something.
 That can be, for example, a file that a Provider committed to storing (in this scenario, Providers would be _Storage Providers_).
 But this pallet is abstracted over that, and the service that Providers are offering can be anything, as long as they can generate a cryptographic commitment to it.
 A "Provider" can be any entity that is identified by a Merkle Patricia Forest root.
 Such root is not stored by this pallet, but rather by another hypothetical "Providers" pallet, which must implement the [`ProvidersInterface`](../../primitives/traits/src/lib.rs) trait.